The Greatest Mares of All-Time: An Introduction

 We didn’t have any committee of experts who decided on the top mares of all time in my feature story—Mare Power—on page 72 of our upcoming March 2019 issue.
 Just a bunch of cowboys, diving back into their memory about great horses they’ve seen over the last few decades of team roping exceptionalism.

 When I need something from the history books, I always pick up the phone and call Jake Barnes and Clay O’Brien Cooper, and they were unanimous on two great mares of days gone by: Brian Burrow’s Myrtle and Allen Bach’s Papoose.
-Funny, then, that those two mares were the team of horsepower that won the 1979 Bob Feist Invitational, back when Feist held it in Chowchilla, California.
+Funny, then, that those two mares were the team of horses that won the 1979 Bob Feist Invitational, back when Feist held it in Chowchilla, California.

 Bach was excited to talk about Papoose, the unregistered mare that he rode to his first world title.
 But before we got off the phone, he told me I’d really be remiss if I didn’t try to track down Brian Burrows.
 “That mare of his was the greatest there ever was,” he told me.